 Finally, maintain $S=4$ but suppose that undersmoothing is based on a fourth-order kernel while bias correction continues to use two second-order kernels ($\k_\US = 4$, $\k_\BC = \ell = 2$).
 This is the exact example given by \citet[][p.\!
 676]{Hall1992_AoS_density}.
 Now the two methods target \emph{different} biases, but utilize the \emph{same} amount of smoothness.
 In this case, the relevant results are again Corollaries \ref{thm:US coverage}(a) and \ref{thm:RBC coverage}(a), now with $\k=4$ and $\k=2$, respectively.
 The two methods have the same coverage error decay rate:

-Indeed, more can be said: with the notation of \Eqref{eqn:kernel M}, the difference between $\tus$ and $\trbc$ is the change in ``kernel'' from $K$, a fixed function, to $M$, an $n$-varying, higher-order kernel, and since $\k_\BC + \ell = \k_\US$, the two kernels are the same order. [$M$ acts as a higher-order kernel for bias, but may not strictly fit the definition, as explored in the supplement.]
-This tight link between undersmoothing and robust bias correction does not carry over straightforwardly to local polynomial regression, as we discussed in more detail in Section \ref{sec:locpoly}.
+Indeed, more can be said: with the notation of \Eqref{eqn:kernel M}, the difference between $\tus$ and $\trbc$ is the change in ``kernel'' from $K$ to $M$, and since $\k_\BC + \ell = \k_\US$, the two kernels are the same order. ($M$ acts as a $n$-varying, higher-order kernel for bias, but may not strictly fit the definition, as explored in the supplement.)
+This tight link between undersmoothing and robust bias correction does not carry over straightforwardly to local polynomial regression, as we discuss in more detail in Section \ref{sec:locpoly}.

 In the context of this final example, it is worth revisiting traditional bias correction.
 The fact that undersmoothing targets a different, and asymptotically smaller, bias than does explicit bias correction, coupled with the requirement that $\rho \to 0$, implicitly constrains bias correction to remove \emph{less} bias than undersmoothing.
 This is necessary for traditional bias correction, but on the contrary, robust bias correction attains the \emph{same} coverage error decay rate as undersmoothing under the same assumptions.